• New to Volcano? Take a look at our Taste Guarantee

 As roaster's we're now able to partner with friends such as Miguel Fajardo and the team at Raw Material and source coffees that support positive initiatives centred on sustainable livelihoods, social progress and conservation of the environment.

 The model functions on mutual trust and building long term partnerships where open communication and a commitment is the foundation for further collaboration.
-Since 2017 Nick has been visiting the farming communities of Colombia where we source the coffees that make up our flagship Fullsteam coffee and Bold blends.
+Since 2017 Nick has been visiting the farming communities of Colombia where we source the coffees that make up our flagship Fullsteam Espresso

 At present this model for positive change is under threat as cafes, restaurants and pubs in the UK are enduring forced closures and demand for specialty Colombian coffee has already dipped.
 The big threat now is permanent closure of small independent businesses and the potential collapse of what is a fragile supply chain, dependent on the end consumer.